 You need a Josip Broz Tito or Francisco Franco to keep the place in peace, if not Democracy.

-Jenner Premium Member almost 7 years ago
+Jenner Premium Member about 7 years ago

 Panel 3: Beautifully expressive eyes.

-ABoneCloak almost 7 years ago
+ABoneCloak about 7 years ago

 Hey kids, long time reader, decided to post at long last – I’m enjoying this ark of the story – Loved Holly’s ark; it really set the pace of how fast Endtown would be falling.